Psychologist’s Guide to Spiritual Awakening

 Some common challenges are:

-If you experience challenges on the path, remember that it’s a process; whatever challenge you are facing is temporary and will pass.
+If you experience challenges like a Dark Night of the Soul on the path, remember that it’s a process; whatever challenge you are facing is temporary and will pass.
 Keep doing your inner work and practices like spiritual journaling.
 Spend time in nature, do grounding things.
 Seek out professional support, preferably from a transpersonal psychology practitioner, if you’re not coping.

 SPIRITUAL AWAKENING IS NOT A RACE